mirandaprivate/zkMatrix/README.md

 : = \bigoplus_{i=1}^m \bigoplus_{j=1}^n a_{ij} e(G_i, H_j).
 $$

-Suppose the prover has made commitments to three $m \times n$ matrix
+Suppose the prover has made commitments to three matrices
 $\mathbf{a}$, $\mathbf{b}$, and $\mathbf{c}$ as follows:

 $$